Ways to Use the Verb PAY

 • Andy was determined to pay back the money he owed his parents.

-• Always check your budget so you can afford to pay back your loans.
+• Always plan your budget carefully so that you can pay back your loans on time.

 Pay down

-• We can’t go on holiday until we pay down the mortgage.
+• We cannot go on holiday until we pay down the mortgage.

-• Governments often struggle to pay down national debts.
+• The company is trying to pay down its debts.

 Pay in / Pay into

-Meaning: to deposit money in a bank account
+Meaning: to put money into a bank account or fund

 • I went to the bank to pay in some money.

-• Daniel regularly paid into a private pension plan.
+• Daniel pays into a private pension every month.

 • They finally paid off their student loans.

-• The risky investment paid off in the end.
+• All their hard work paid off in the end.

 Pay out

-Meaning: to give a large amount of money
+Meaning: to spend or give a large amount of money

-• Ryan had to pay out €600 to get his driving licence back.
+• Ryan had to pay out €600 to get his car repaired.

 • The insurance company paid out £50,000 after the accident.